hey friend,

 share:

-If you’re building a home (or planning to build), you’re probably worried about the typical things … you know, like staying on budget or making the right design decisions.
+If you’re planning to build a custom home, you’re probably worried about the typical things … you know, like staying on budget or making the right design decisions so you don’t have regrets.
 But guess what?
-There are MANY other things you might not even realize you NEED to think about until you are already in the thick of building your home.
-Don’t worry … I’ve got you covered with a list of 9 things I wish I had known before building a house.
+There are other things you might not even realize you need to think about until you are already in the thick of building your home.
+Don’t worry … I’ve got you covered with a list of 9 things I wish I had known before building a custom home.

 Listen on APPLE or SPOTIFY

-9 THINGS I WISH I HAD KNOWN BEFORE BUILDING A HOUSE
+9 THINGS I WISH I HAD KNOWN BEFORE BUILDING A CUSTOM HOME

 (1) YOU WILL (MOST LIKELY) GO OVER SOME ALLOWANCES